CRAB & LOBSTER REPORT - MARCH 2017

 Our dock sales program was a success this summer and we met lots of people down on the docks at Fisherman's Wharf.
 We are winding things down now but are always around at the plant for those special days when crustacean cravings hit you, You can reach Tim at 250.361.5846 by voice or text.

 lobster prices were typically on the high side during the summer months.
 Lobster fishing is open in LFA 35 which encompasses most of the Bay of Fundy.
 Price have dropped as this supply reached the market.
-We anticipate further drops as the big openings in LFA 33 and LFA 34 approach at the beginning of December.
+We are seeing further drops as the big openings in LFA 33 and LFA 34 are also now in full swing.

 Our supplier in Nova Scotia, Ryers, has been doing a great job of sending us some very nice looking and tasting lobster and we have been trying to keep the cost to our customers reasonable.